Wines

 The Most Well-Known Malbec Wine Regions

 The heart of Malbec's identity lies in the rich soils and climatic nuances of the regions where it thrives.
-While it may have French roots, the grape has found its truest expression in the diverse landscapes and climates of the New World.
+But, while it may have French roots, today we can find Malbec grapes planted in many New World wine regions, where the grape has found its truest expression.
 These regions imbue Malbec with distinctive characteristics, painting each bottle with the unique brushstrokes of local terroir.
 Climate, especially, plays a pivotal role in shaping the wine's profile, influencing everything from the structure and tannin levels to the aromatic complexity and flavour depth.
 Let's delve into the main regions cultivating Malbec and understand how their specific climates leave an indelible mark on this varietal's persona.

 • Mendoza, Argentina: The Malbec grape is particularly vulnerable to frost, downy mildew, and rot.
 As a result, it has found its most favorable environment in the warm, sun-drenched region of Mendoza.
-Mendoza is the most celebrated New World home of Malbec.
+Mendoza is the most celebrated New World home of this wine, and considered the major source of Malbec wine.
 The region's high altitude and dry climate provide a near-perfect environment.
-The intense sunlight and cool nights concentrate the grapes' flavours, resulting in wines that are lush, with ripe tannins and a balance of bright acidity and robust fruitiness.
+The intense sunlight and cool nights concentrate the grapes' flavours in malbec vines planted at altitudes of more than 1000 m.
+This results in wines that are lush, with ripe tannins and a balance of bright acidity and robust fruitiness.

 • Cahors, France: Known as the birthplace of Malbec, Cahors produces wines that are more structured and tannic than their Argentine counterparts.
 The region's cooler, more variable climate yields French malbec wines with higher acidity and a profile that leans towards tart fruit and savoury notes.
 Cahors is required by law to have a minimum of 70% Malbec.

-• San Juan, Argentina: This region produces a slightly different Argentinian Malbec due to its hotter climate and higher altitude.
+• San Juan, Argentina: This region produces a slightly different Argentine Malbec due to its hotter climate and higher altitude.
 The wines showcase ripe, sweet fruit flavours and a softer structure.

 • La Rioja, Argentina: Not to be confused with the Spanish region of the same name, La Rioja in Argentina is one of the oldest wine-producing areas in the country.
 The desert-like climate with warm days and cool nights stresses the vines, producing concentrated grapes that result in intensely flavoured wines with a good tannic backbone.

 • California, USA: In California, Malbec is often used in blends.
 It is gaining popularity as a single varietal.
-The warmer parts of California, like Paso Robles, yield a fruit-driven Malbec with soft tannins and a more approachable character.
+The warmer parts of California, like Paso Robles, yield a fruit-driven Malbec with soft tannins, giving as a result a more approachable wine.

 • South Australia: South Australian regions like the Clare Valley and Barossa Valley are starting to produce impressive Malbecs.
 The warmer Australian climate leads to wines that are rich and full-bodied with a characteristic eucalyptus note.